 If you make a living from your photography, this is a fantastic workhorse camera that should last you for years to come.
 It has a wonderful range of features, and delivers excellent images.
 This is a camera that will allow you to get on with the art of photography, and give you all the tools you need to get the results you want.

-If you are just getting into photography or don’t need the higher megapixel count or 8K video, then I would suggest that the Canon EOS R6 would also be superb.
-This has nearly all the same features as the R5, but with a 20MP sensor and a slightly less weather sealed body.
-It retains the same blistering autofocus system and I’d suggest most users will be more than happy with it.
+If you are just getting into photography or don’t need the higher megapixel count or 8K video, then I would suggest that the Canon EOS R6 Mark II would also be superb.
+This has nearly all the same features as the R5, but with a 24.1MP sensor and a slightly less weather sealed body.
+It even has a better battery life, improved autofocus system and faster burst rate.
+I’d suggest most users will be more than happy with it.
 It also comes at a much lower price tag!

 As you can see, the 45MP sensor does give you a bit more latitude when it comes to really cropping in, and the image at the equivalent zoom is obviously sharper on the R5.
 Of course, this isn’t an apples to apples comparison, as I’m comparing an 8 year old sensor to something brand new.